jaz770/cryptonite_taskphase_jasmine/Comprehending_Commands.md

 ## linking files
 `/challenge/catflag` gives the output `not-the-flag: no such file or directory`.
-So if `not-the-flag` is linked to the /flag file, it will have conntent that it can display and will not give the `no such file or directory` message.
+So if `not-the-flag` is linked to the /flag file, it will have content that it can display and will not give the `no such file or directory` message.
 Link `not-the-flag to` `/flag`.
 ```
 ln -s /flag not-the-flag